sintof/testingJava/README.md

 # testingJava
-I am testing and looking java classes and functions in these projects.
+I am testing and looking java classes and functions in these projects ( everything for study ).
 You can see it.